Overview of FunctionalitiesOverview of Functionalities EA Infoport Team Fri, 06/12/2020 - 15:27

 Find an Element in the Diagrams

-If you are in the detail of an element, you can display information about which diagrams it is located in.
-Previews of the relevant diagrams are displayed, including a marking (blue frame) where the element is on the diagram.
+If you are on an element detail, you can view information on what diagrams it is located on.
+You will see a preview of the relevant diagrams, including a label (blue box) indicating where the element is located on the diagram.

 Finding an Element in the TreeFinding an Element in the Tree EA Infoport Team Fri, 06/12/2020 - 15:45